Rockies vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Philadelphia Phillies and Colorado Rockies will send Aaron Nola and Noah Davis, respectively, out to start when the two squads face off on Friday at Citizens Bank Park, at 7:05 PM ET.
+Trea Turner and the Philadelphia Phillies hit the field against Elias Diaz and the Colorado Rockies on Saturday at 3:05 PM ET, in the third of a four-game series at Citizens Bank Park.

-The favored Phillies have -300 moneyline odds against the underdog Rockies, who are listed at +240.
-Philadelphia is the favorite on the run line (-2.5 with +105 odds).
-The over/under is 8.5 runs for this matchup.
+The favored Phillies have -190 moneyline odds against the underdog Rockies, who are listed at +155.
+A 9.5-run total has been set for this matchup.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.